bll123/di/README.md

 Where DI_USE_MATH can be set to one of DI_GMP, DI_MPDECIMAL, DI_TOMMATH or DI_INTERNAL.

+MacOS Apple Silicon does not support long doubles, so the use of DI_MPDECIMAL is recommended.

 If no multi-precision library is specified and the GMP, mpdecimal (preferred) or libtommath library is found, it will be used, otherwise the numerics will be handled using standard C data types (long double,